Lynch Solicitors - Personal Injuries & Equity Litigation, Medical Negligence, Bankruptcy, Property and Estates & Divorce and Family Law

 Children with mild DDH are usually treated with a Pavlik Harness or hip abductor brace.
 The brace /harness holds the femur (thigh bone) in the correct position.
 Over time, the hip socket develops, which will prevent the joint from dislocating.

-Children with more severe forms of DDH may need surgery in the form of a hip reduction surgery or an osteotomy.
-The term Osteotomy refers to reshaping a bone.
-A pelvic osteotomy can be done alone, in combination, or together with a hip reduction.
+Children with more severe forms of DDH may need surgery in the form of a hip reduction surgery or a pelvic osteotomy.

 Tagged under: Cappagh, Developmental hip dysplasia, Hip Surgery claims, Temple Street